HiPhish/msgpack-racket/README.rst

 - The `bin32` type, storing a byte string that is :math:`2^32` bytes long requires 4GiB, my machine simply runs out of memory.
 - The same goes for the `str32` type
+- The same goes for the `array32` type
 - Strings are only tested using ASCII characters, if anyone can generate UTF-8 strings with a given length in *bytes* please help out.